 Arrow In this section

-The Antenatal and New-born screening team work across the Managed Clinical service and are based at St Mary’s hospital, Oxford Road Site, St Mary’s at Wythenshawe and North Manchester General Hospital.
+The Antenatal and Newborn Screening Team work across the Managed Clinical service and are based at Saint Mary’s Hospital, Oxford Road Site, Saint Mary’s at Wythenshawe Hospital and Saint Mary’s at North Manchester General Hospital.

 The team consists of 3 Antenatal and New-born screening coordinators, a Specialist midwife for HIV and Infectious diseases, deputy screening midwife and a failsafe officer.
 The team are responsible for the management and delivery of the (ANNB) screening programmes across the trust, consistent with UK Public Health England (PHE) guidance, to ensure the programmes run efficiently and effectively, complying with quality assurance (QA) standards.
 The ANNB screening team aim to ensure that all eligible women and babies undergo screening tests within the recommended time frames.